harimenath/Deep_PPI/README.md

 ## Evaluation

 After training the LSTM-AE for 5 epochs and the CNN for 50 epochs, I was able to achieve ~96% training accuracy, ~94% test accuracy, and >99.7 AUROC.
+This is pretty clearly an overfitting of the data.

 ![ROC Curve](img/PPI_AUC.PNG)

-However, I had less success when using the trained models to predict protein interactions from other species (yeast and fruit fly).
+I had less success when using the trained models to predict protein interactions from other species (yeast and fruit fly).
 The CNN AUROC was around 0.5 using the pretrained models, and only rose to about 0.57 using the pre-trained embedding, and retraining the CNN.
 I suspect that the other way around - retraining the embeddings, but keeping the trained CNN model - should have better performance, since protein sequences can differ between species due to evolutionary chance, but protein interactions should have more similarity between species due to universal chemical properties.

 ![Yeast/Fly ROC Curve](img/yeastFly_AUC.png)